soumende1/CarND-Unscented-Kalman-Filter-Project/README.md

 ### Following the Correct Algorithm
 Your Sensor Fusion algorithm follows the general processing flow as taught in the preceding lessons.

-The UKF implementation could be found at  [src/ukf.cpp](./src/ukf.cpp#L13).
-On the ProcessMeasurement method, the Prediction is executed for the prediction step [src/ukf.cpp](./src/ukf.cpp#L196), and methods UpdateRadar [src/ukf.cpp](./src/ukf.cpp#L354) and UpdateLidar [src/ukf.cpp](./src/ukf.cpp#L322)are executed for the update step depending on the measurement type.
+The UKF implementation could be found at  [src/ukf.cpp line 13](./src/ukf.cpp#L13).
+On the ProcessMeasurement method, the Prediction is executed for the prediction step [src/ukf.cpp line 196](./src/ukf.cpp#L196), and methods UpdateRadar [src/ukf.cpp line 354](./src/ukf.cpp#L354) and UpdateLidar [src/ukf.cpp line 322](./src/ukf.cpp#L322)are executed for the update step depending on the measurement type.

 ### Your Kalman Filter algorithm handles the first measurements appropriately.
-The first measurement is handled at ProcessMeasurement from line [src/ukf.cpp](./src/ukf.cpp#L103)
+The first measurement is handled at ProcessMeasurement from line 103 [src/ukf.cpp](./src/ukf.cpp#L103)

 ### Your Kalman Filter algorithm first predicts then updates.
-The prediction step is implemented at Prediction method from line [src/ukf.cpp](./src/ukf.cpp#L196)
+The prediction step is implemented at Prediction method from line 196 [src/ukf.cpp](./src/ukf.cpp#L196)

 ### Your Kalman Filter can handle radar and lidar measurements.
 Different type of measurements are handled in two places in UKF class:

-The Radar measurement in handled in line [src/ukf.cpp](./src/ukf.cpp#L354) The Lidar measurement is handled in line [src/ukf.cpp](./src/ukf.cpp#L322)
+The Radar measurement in handled in line 354 [src/ukf.cpp](./src/ukf.cpp#L354) The Lidar measurement is handled in line 322 [src/ukf.cpp](./src/ukf.cpp#L322)

-For the update step from line 131 to line 136.